Rutland (city), Vermont: Roads and highways

-Rutland is the 3rd largest city in Vermont and is not located on, or near, either of the state's two major Interstate highways.
+Rutland is the third largest city in Vermont and is not located on, or near, either of the state's two major Interstate highways.
 It is, however, signed on I-91 at exit 6 northbound in Rockingham and appears on auxiliary signs at exit 10 southbound near White River Junction.
 The city is also signed on I-89 at exit 13 southbound in South Burlington, exit 3 southbound in Royalton, and exit 1 northbound in Quechee.

 In addition, the city appears on auxiliary guide signs on the Adirondack Northway (I-87) before Exits 17 and 20.

-U.S. Route 4 and U.S. Route 7 intersect and overlap each other in Rutland along Main Street between the Diamond Run Mall and Woodstock Avenue and are the two main routes into the city.
+U.S. Route 4 and U.S. Route 7 intersect and overlap each other in Rutland along Main Street between the former Diamond Run Mall and Woodstock Avenue and are the two main routes into the city.
 U.S. 7 connects Rutland with Manchester and Bennington to the south, and with Middlebury and Burlington to the north.
 To the east, U.S. 4 travels through Killington, Woodstock and White River Junction on its way toward New Hampshire.
 To the west, U.S. 4 has been rebuilt as a 4-lane freeway to the New York state line, a distance of just over 18 mi.
 It is currently the only limited-access freeway to serve Rutland.
 The former route of U.S. 4, which runs parallel to the freeway portion, is now signed as U.S. Route 4 Business and Vermont Route 4A.